AntibodyEngineers/2023-immune-profiling/getting-started.md

 cd /opt/jupyterhub/lib/python3.12
 sudo chmod -R a+w site-packages/
 ```
 Fixes, -R needed to make site packages fully writable.
-While the above has security permissios, it should be OK for hackathon work in a virtual instance.
+While the above has potential security issues, it should be OK for hackathon work in a virtual instance.
 In this way all team members can install packages as they work.